by Susan Flantzer

 - Catalina (Catherine) of Aragon (1485 – 1536), married (1) Arthur, Prince of Wales, no children (2) Arthur’s younger brother King Henry VIII of England, had one surviving child Queen Mary I of England

-Like her mother Isabella, Queen of Castile and León and her youngest sister Catalina (Catherine of Aragon, the first wife of King Henry VIII of England), Juana had a fair complexion and golden-red hair which had come from her mother’s descent from the English House of Plantagenet.
-Isabella’s paternal grandmother was Catherine of Lancaster, the daughter of John of Gaunt, 1st Duke of Lancaster who was the son of King Edward III of England.
+Like her mother Isabella, Queen of Castile and León and her youngest sister Catalina (Catherine of Aragon, the first wife of King Henry VIII of England), Juana had a fair complexion and golden-red hair which probably came from their mother’s descent from the English House of Plantagenet.
+Isabella’s paternal grandmother was Catherine of Lancaster, the daughter of John of Gaunt, 1st Duke of Lancaster, the son of King Edward III of England.
 As an infanta (princess), Juana was not expected to inherit either of her parent’s thrones although, through deaths, she inherited both.
 Her education reflected the fact that she was an unlikely heir.
 Juana had a general education, studying church and civil law, genealogy and heraldry, grammar, history, languages, and mathematics.

-Philip’s father Maximilian I made an alliance with the husband and with Juana’s parents King Ferdinand II of Aragon and Queen Isabella I of Castile and León, for a double marriage between their children.
+Philip’s father Maximilian I made an alliance with Juana’s parents King Ferdinand II of Aragon and Queen Isabella I of Castile and León, for a double marriage between their children.
 Juan, Prince of Asturias, the only son and heir of Ferdinand and Isabella, would marry Maximilian’s only daughter Margaret of Austria, and Ferdinand and Isabella’s second daughter Infanta Juana of Castile would marry Maximilian’s only son Philip.
-These marriages were part of the foreign policy of Ferdinand and Isabella to build a network of alliances through the marriages of their children to strengthen their kingdoms, destined to be inherited by their son Juan, against France, their major rival at that time.
+These marriages were part of Ferdinand and Isabella’s foreign policy to build a network of alliances against France, their major rival, through their children’s marriages to strengthen their kingdoms, destined to be inherited by their son Juan.
 The double marriages were never intended to allow the Spanish kingdoms to fall under the control of the House of Habsburg, which they eventually did.
 Juana was third in line to the thrones of Aragon, Castile, and León after her elder brother Juan and her elder sister Isabella, and would fall further down the line of succession when her elder siblings had children, as was expected.

 Juana and Philip were married by proxy at the Palacio de los Vivero in Valladolid, Kingdom of Castile.
 On August 22, 1496, Juana began her journey to her new home.
 The wedding was formally celebrated on October 20, 1496, at the Collegiate Church of Saint Gummarus in the small town of Lier, now in Belgium, near the city of Antwerp.